Faculty Research Retreat Grants

 All Pepperdine tenured/tenure-track faculty are eligible to apply for a Faculty Research Retreat Grants.

 Faculty members may apply for a Faculty Research Retreat Grants for the 2023-2024 academic year by submitting this application form.
 The form asks:

 - the name and email of the primary contact

 - a proposed location and dates for the retreat

 - a budget for the retreat, including transportation, food, and/or lodging expenses

 - a short description of the scholarly objectives for each applicant

 For groups, it will be most efficient to collate the information above and then designate one member to complete the form.

 We will continue to accept rolling applications and make award decisions on a monthly basis as long as program funds remain.
-Note: Applications after the priority deadline must be submitted by May 15 to be considered.
+Note: Applications after the priority deadline will be reviewed monthly and must be submitted by April 15 to be considered.

 In order to be reimbursed for expenses, recipients should submit a brief report (no more than 2 pages) to Sevana Hanneyan within 30-days of the retreat.
 The report should include a short description of the outcomes of the retreat compared with the proposed objectives for each participant and how the format of the retreat contributed to the participants’ success in meeting their goals, and itemized receipts for food, transportation, and/or lodging expenses.